Piperi, Lopare

-Piperi is a village in the municipalities of Lopare (Republika Srpska) and Čelić, Tuzla Canton, Bosnia and Herzegovina.
+Piperi is a village in the municipalities of Lopare (Republika Srpska) and Čelić (Tuzla Canton, Federation of Bosnia and Herzegovina) in the country of Bosnia and Herzegovina.

 Demographics

-According to the 2013 census, its population was 915, with 873 of them living in the Lopare part, and 42 in Čelić.
+According to the 2013 census, its population was 915; of these, 873 live in the sector of Piperi that falls within the Lopare municipality, and 42 in the part that is within the Čelić municipality.